lisacao719/TEC-Takehome/README.md

 ### Introduction

 This is my submission for the take home project provided by TEC Energy for the Full Stack Developer role.
-This web app uses C# in the backend and React.JS in the frontend.
+This web app uses C# in the backend and React.JS in the frontend and was built using Windows.

 ##### Prerequisites